turtle96/taskell/src/test/data/ManualTesting/TestScript.md

 Command: `find-tag exam revision`<br>
 Expected: All tasks with either "exam" or "revision" in tags (includes substrings)

+Command: `find `<br>
+Expected: Should see invalid command result: a message explaining how to use find command should be shown, along with parameters

 ### History command
 Command: `hist`<br>